aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 ax.legend();
 ```

-## Convergence of iterative methods

-We have observed empirically that the Jocabi and Guass-Seidel methods converge to the solution of the discretized Poisson equation.
+We have observed empirically that the Jacobi and Gauss-Seidel methods converge to the solution of the discretized Poisson equation.
 In this section we explore this convergence process in more detail.

 The definition of the Jacobi method is given by \eqref{eq:iterkSolPoisson} (we keep the assumption that $\Delta x=\Delta y = \Delta$).
 If we collect all the unknowns in a vector $\boldsymbol p = [p_{i,j}]$ (using again row major ordering), we can write this formula as: